Cultural Studies

 RELG 345: Psychological Development and Religious Faith

-Relationship of cognitive, moral, and emotional developmental processes to the formation of religious faith from childhood through older adulthood.
-Special emphasis on James Fowler's faith development theory, including psychological and theological sources, critiques, and alternative approaches.
+This course investigates the relationship between cognitive, moral, and emotional developmental processes to the formation of religious faith from childhood through older adulthood.
+Special emphasis is placed on James Fowler's faith development theory, including psychological and theological sources, critiques, and alternative approaches.

-Comprehensive understanding of selected topics through intensive study, discussion, and participation in other learning activities.
+Seminar on selected topic(s).
+Comprised of intensive study, discussion, and participation in other learning activities.

 RELG 450: Senior Seminar